Operator-F0x/KPA/README.md

 <h4>in the future i plan to expand this project when i have time with the following functions.</h4>

-- a minimal local web interface with flask, To be able to manage your keepass database wherever you have a browser and python, effectively making it unnecessary to install another software to manage your database
+- a minimal local web interface with flask, To be able to manage your keepass database wherever you have a browser and python
 - Other methods of importing passwords other than just csv files or other keepass databases